Ty-Fitz/Pandi-hull/README.md

 I have only tested it as a FDM 3d print, so use your best judgement for having one manufactured.

 plans:

-narrower (no battery) version
+-narrower (no battery) version

-knuckhull
+-knuckhull